 Do Betta Fish Need a Filter?

-Now comes the debatable question: do betta fish need a filter?
+Now comes the debatable question, do betta fish need a filter?

-The answer to this question can’t be answered simply in Yes or No. It depends upon several factors, including tank size, flow rate, type of betta, and compatibility with plants and decorations.
+The answer to this question can’t be answered simply in Yes or No. It depends upon several factors including tank size, type of betta, flow rate and compatibility with plants and decorations.
 If yes, what is the best filter for a betta fish tank?
 And if not, how long can they live without a filter?
 What are the other alternatives to be used in filterless tanks?

 Do Bettas Have Filters in Wild?

 You might wonder why the betta experts focus on using the filter in tanks if no filter is installed in their natural habitats.
-In the wild, betta fish live in slow-moving waters, like rice paddies, shallow ponds, and streams, which have natural filtration processes.
-They contain plants and microorganisms and have a constant flow of water, which helps to break down waste, remove toxins, and oxygenate the water.
-In aquariums, these natural processes are ensured by using the filters.
-If you are not using the betta tank filter, you are depriving your betta of these natural processes.
+In the wild, betta fish live in slow-moving waters like rice paddies, shallow ponds and streams, which have natural filtration processes.
+They contain plants and microorganisms and have a constant flow of water, which helps break down waste, remove toxins and oxygenate the water.

 Misconceptions About Bettas and Filters